Canadian Screen Award for Best Host in a Children's or Youth Program or Series

-The Canadian Screen Award for Best Host in a Children's or Youth Program or Series was a Canadian television award that honored performances in English language non-fiction children's television produced in Canada.
-Both adult performers and child actors were eligible for the award.
+The Canadian Screen Award for Best Host in a Children's or Youth Program or Series was a Canadian television award that honored performances for non-fiction children's television in English language produced in Canada.
+Both adult performers and child actors were eligible for the awards.

-It was presented by the Gemini Awards from 2008 to 2011, and by the Canadian Screen Awards from 2011 to 2016, but has since been discontinued.
+From 2008 to 2011, it was presented by the Gemini Awards.
+The Canadian Screen Awards hosted from 2011 to 2016.
+After this year, the awards were discontinued.